Jessen94/frihedsbrevet-editorial-tracker/readme.md

 ## Setup

 ### Backend
-nestjs for extensibility
+- Nestjs for extensibility
-Prisma as orm
+- Prisma as orm
-Both widely adopted
+- Both widely adopted
-Have seen them work in prod
+- Have seen them work in prod

 ### Frontend